- What you are looking for woodworking chisels?

 But if you plan on getting serious with your woodworking, then you can spring for the 11-piece Narex chisel set, which offers even more tool options with the bonus of a comfortable octagonal handle.
 You are going to have to carve your own case.

-For building work rather than carving or woodworking the Irwin ProTouch 8-piece set offers the durability that you need with the ProTouch handles that can be used for long periods without discomfort, they are of course fitted with metal striking caps that can handle a good hard beating.
+For building work rather than carving or woodworking the Irwin ProTouch 8-piece set offers the durability that you need with the ProTouch handles that can be used for long periods without discomfort, and of course, are fitted with metal striking caps that can handle both steel, aluminum or titanium hammer.

 - Holds a sharp cutting edge for days, months, and years depending on usage and care.

-- An appropriately-sized hornbeam handle makes them easy to handle.
+- An appropriately sized hornbeam handle that is easy to handle from our perspective.

 #1 Best woodworking chisel set